operator-framework/operator-controller/docs/drafts/upgrade-support.md

 **Warning:** If you want to force an upgrade manually, you must thoroughly verify the outcome before applying any changes to production workloads.
 Failure to test and verify the upgrade might lead to catastrophic consequences such as data loss.

-As a package admin, if you must upgrade or downgrade to version that might be incompatible with the currently installed version, you can set the `.spec.upgradeConstraintPolicy` field to `Ignore` on the relevant `ClusterExtension` resource.
+As a package admin, if you must upgrade or downgrade to version that might be incompatible with the currently installed version, you can set the `.spec.upgradeConstraintPolicy` field to `SelfCertified` on the relevant `ClusterExtension` resource.

-If you set the field to `Ignore`, no upgrade constraints are set on the package.
+If you set the field to `SelfCertified`, no upgrade constraints are set on the package.
 As a result, you can change the version to any version available in the catalogs for a given package.

-Example `ClusterExtension` with `.spec.upgradeConstraintPolicy` field set to `Ignore`:
+Example `ClusterExtension` with `.spec.upgradeConstraintPolicy` field set to `SelfCertified`:

 ```yaml
 apiVersion: olm.operatorframework.io/v1alpha1